ace19-dev/2018-Data-Science-Bowl/README.md

 gain access to unique data sets to develop algorithms that address a specific challenge.

 ## Timeline
-- April 9th, 2018 - Entry deadline.
-Team merger deadline.
+- April 9th, 2018 - Entry deadline and Team merger deadline.
 - April 11, 2018 - Stage one deadline and stage two data release.
 Your model must be finalized and uploaded to Kaggle by this deadline.
 - April 16, 2018 - Final submission deadline.